Future Host Guidelines

 We like to identify hosts as far in advance as possible.
 Planning generally starts at least a year in advance of the conference.
 We invite proposals to host the annual conference two years ahead of the event, so you should indicate whether you are interested in a specific year or could be flexible.

-Please keep in mind costs when selecting keynote and plenary speakers.
-If you are planning international speakers, please bear in mind applying for external research funding and plan this into your schedule, Events usually generate modest income from publishers’ stalls.
+Please keep in mind costs when selecting keynote and plenary speakers, and consider external or alternative funding to support their contribution.
+Events usually generate modest income from publishers’ stalls.
 Some conference organisers have secured modest funding from local cultural bodies but all ideas for income-generation are welcome.

 Expressing interest in hosting the conference